 Upper Cervical Chiropractic Care Gives Hope to Migraine Sufferers

 In many cases, the underlying cause of migraines is a misalignment in the bones of the upper cervical spine, specifically the atlas and axis vertebrae.
 What causes a misalignment in this area of the body?
 It can be due to minor or major trauma.
 Car accidents resulting in whiplash are often the source.
 Other trauma that causes a blow to the neck or head is also to be blamed, such as sports accidents or simply tripping and falling.

 How does a misalignment in the upper cervical spine result in migraines?

 A misalignment in this area can put tension on the brainstem, as they are in the same area of the neck.
 This means the brainstem can relay faulty signals to the brain.
 This can result in a migraine.
 Additionally, nerves and blood vessels can be negatively affected in the neck, also causing migraines.

 Here at Upper Cervical Chiropractic of Sacramento, in California, we help our patients recover from their migraines by performing a light and precise method to realign the bones of the neck.
 This does not require forceful cracking of the spine or neck.
 Rather, it is a more natural approach to help the bones return to their proper position.
 Our method results in a longer-lasting adjustment.
 Once the correct alignment is achieved, migraine patients can enjoy positive results in as little as one or two adjustments.

-Our Sacramento migraine chiropractic clinic is always open for anyone with migraines or other chronic conditions.
+Our migraine chiropractic clinic near Sacramento is always open for anyone with migraines or other chronic conditions.
 Schedule a consultation with us to start your healing journey!